-- 1. A youth shall not be subjected to an unclothed body search unless a peace officer has determined there is individualized specific, reasonable suspicion based on specific and articulable facts to believe such youth is concealing a weapon or contraband and an unclothed body search will likely result in the discovery of the weapon or contraband.
-As required by statute (4030 PC), staff will obtain approval from a supervisor or administrator prior to completion of an unclothed body search.
-The name of the approver and the reason for the search will be documented in the institution folder and / or ICMS. - a.
-Facts that support an unclothed body search include, but are not limited to: - (1) The nature of the offense, including felony or misdemeanor and violence, weapons, narcotics, etc.
+- 1. If contraband is found on a youth, all DJCO's involved must write a Special Incident Report (SIR) on what occurred, what was found, and where the contraband is stored. - 2.
+Information must also be logged in the Integrated Case Management System (ICMS) in the Intake and Release Center. - 3.
+The Tek 84 system tracks all scans and will stop scanning if a youth reaches the maximum number of 250 scans in a 1-year period. - 4.
+Images generated from the body scanner will be stored and retained, subject to the department retention schedule, on the body scanning computer. - 5.
+No images will be shared except through official requests submitted to the department Custodian of Records through the Professional Standards Division. - I. Unclothed Body Search - 1.
+A youth shall not be subjected to an unclothed body search unless a peace officer has determined there is individualized, reasonable suspicion based on specific and articulable facts to believe such youth is concealing a weapon or contraband and an unclothed body search will likely result in the discovery of the weapon or contraband.
+As required by statute (4030 PC), staff will obtain written approval from a supervisor or administrator prior to completion of an unclothed body search.
+The name of the requesting officer, approver, officer conducting the search, and the reason for the search will be documented via the Unclothed Body Search Authorization Form, with a copy placed in the institution folder and one copy given to the IRC SJCO.
+The approving SJCO will enter an ICMS note articulating the specific facts involved. - a.
+Facts that support an unclothed body search include, but are not limited to:

+(1) The nature of the offense, including felony or misdemeanor and violence, weapons, narcotics, etc.